IRACDA Leadership

 Program Administrator - Jordan Wilkinson

-Mr. Wilkinson is a Certified Research Administrator who maintains program records, manages recruiting efforts, co-ordinates applications and interviews for admission to the program, sets meetings between the participating institutions and handles logistical issues related to program activities such as training workshops, the research retreat, the evaluation site visit, outreach efforts, and travel to research conferences and the IRACDA meetings.
+Mr. Wilkinson is a Senior Research Administrator who maintains program records, manages recruiting efforts, co-ordinates applications and interviews for admission to the program, sets meetings between the participating institutions and handles logistical issues related to program activities such as training workshops, the research retreat, the evaluation site visit, outreach efforts, and travel to research conferences and the IRACDA meetings.
 He also maintains financial accounts and trains the scholars in budget management and federal regulations for proper research grant procurement and travel policy.
 His outstanding organizational and people skills make Tufts IRACDA run smoothly.